 When on holiday on the Costa del Sol it is always good to try out the local shops, popular with the residents themselves and not so geared up to charge touristy prices.
-The following is a range of various businesses, recommended to try out on your stay in Fuengirola.
+Whether you’re staying in one of our apartments in Fuengirola or not, the following is a range of various businesses, recommended to try out on your stay in Fuengirola.

 Palas Costa del Sol is a “panadería” (or bakery) and “Pastelería” (purveyor of pies and tasty cakes), located at Avenida de Mijas, 6 in central Fuengirola and offers a full range of all types of Spanish bread, pastries and cakes.